BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Synchronizing the wallet
 ------------------------

 Once the wallet is connected, it synchronizes with the current blockchain state from the network.
 Be patient when running with the integrated node: the data downloading process might take some time.
-The wallet will first download and validate the latest :ref:'macroblock' and then all the rest of the blockchain.
+The wallet will first download and validate the latest :ref:`macroblock` and then all the rest of the blockchain.

 .. figure:: images/desktop/03_creating_new_wallet/12.jpg
    :alt: Synchronizing the wallet